 1. The payment bank can open only Savings Bank Accounts and Current Accounts.
-Type of Accounts 2.
+The second of the second of Type of Accounts 2.
 The maximum balance of deposit they can have in their account is only Rs 2,00,000 (Earlier it was only Rs 1,00,000).
 3. However, these cannot accept deposits from Non-resident Indians.
 1. These are not allowed to lend money or lending services.
 Lack of lending power 2.
 They are allowed to issue ATM or Debit cards to its customers.
-But these banks are not allowed to issue credit cards. ann Payments banks have to deposit Cash Reserve Ratio (CRR) with RBI, just like CRR requirements other commercial banks.
-1. They are required to invest a minimum 75% of its "demand deposit balances" in Statutory Liquidity Ratio (SLR) eligible Government CVDD . securities/treasury bills with maturity up to one year.
+But these banks are not allowed to issue credit cards.
+CDD was made and a Payments banks have to deposit Cash Reserve Ratio (CRR) with RBI, just like CRR requirements other commercial banks.
+1. They are required to invest a minimum 75% of its "demand deposit balances" in Statutory Liquidity Ratio (SLR) eligible Government securities/treasury bills with maturity up to one year.
 SLR Requirements 2.
 Further, they can hold a maximum of 25% of their "demand deposit balances" in currents and fixed deposits with other commercial banks for operational purposes.
 1. These banks are not allowed to open subsidiaries to undertake Non- Banking Financial Services activities.
 Lack of NBFC functions 2.
 However, with the approval from RBI, payment bank can work as a partner with other commercial banks to sell mutual funds, pension products, and insurance products.
 1. These banks are allowed to provide internet banking and mobile banking facility to their customers.
 2. They can provide the facility of utility bill payments to its customers and the Other Functions general public.
 3. The payments banks can accept remittances to be sent to or receive remittances from multiple banks through payment mechanism approved by RBI, such as RTGS / NEFT / IMPS.
+NDI, SUCII AS NIUS / INEFI / IMIPS.